 Please visit Using the Libraries during COVID-19 for up-to-date information on the operating status of the libraries.
-New Jersey depository materials are included in the broader plans for the physical collections.
+Depository materials are included in the broader plans for the physical collections.

 Access to online government information continues to be available as usual through the website and research guides.
 Assistance is available via chat, email, or by contacting a subject librarian directly.

 We apologize for the inconvenience, and we will provide full access again as soon as is reasonably possible.
 Contact information for nearby depository libraries can be found in the Federal Depository Library Directory.

 The largest Federal government publications collections within Rutgers University Libraries are located at Alexander Library (College Ave.
 Campus) and the Library of Science and Medicine (Busch Campus).
 Additional collections are available at the Dana Library (Newark), the Robeson Library (Camden), and the Newark and Camden law libraries.